• Skip to main content

 • Add the oil, egg, vanilla and brown and white sugars to the butter.
 Mix well.

-• Add the flour, baking powder and salt, and mix with a wooden spoon until well combined.
+• Add the flour mixture to the butter mixture and mix with a wooden spoon until well combined.
+Add the oats and pecans and mix well.

 • Cover and bake until golden on the bottom and the edges start to firm up, about 8 minutes (if it's not easy to flip them, they are not quite ready).
 Flip them, cover again and bake 6 more minutes or until golden brown and baked through.